LoginRadius/engineering-portal/content/blog/16-javascript-hacks-for-optimization/index.md

 ### **15. Checking JS Performance**

 To check how well a Javascript code is performing and share results use [jsperf](https://jsperf.com/).
-It is easiest way to create and share testcases.
+It is easiest way to create and share test cases.

 ### **16. Online javascript editor**

 [Jsfiddle](http://jsfiddle.net/) and [jsbin](http://jsbin.com/) is a tool for experimenting with your Javascript code and other web languages.

-It is also a code sharing site.
+It is also a code-sharing site.
 As you type into one of the editor panels the output is generated in real-time in the output panel.

 These are some useful hacks and tips for optimizing javascript performance.
 It is not mandatory to use them all the time because cases and conditions will vary.
 If you have tricks other than these, do share with us in comment section.